Division of Human Communication Sciences, Health Sciences School,

 Fees and funding

-The fees shown are for the MSc.
+The fees below are for the MSc.
 Use our fee calculator to look up other fees for other versions of the course.

 My research investigates how children’s language and literacy develops and what happens when that process goes wrong.
 A particular interest is the impact of digital technology on development.
 My research and teaching constantly enrich each other.